The Government Chatbot Becomes the Front Desk

 The appeal is real.
 Public websites are large, uneven, and hard to navigate.
 Rules are split across guidance pages, forms, FAQs, eligibility tools, policy documents, local offices, call centers, and legal text.
 People do not arrive with clean queries.
 They arrive worried, tired, multilingual, time-poor, financially stressed, grieving, disabled, angry, or trying to keep a business alive.

 GOV.UK Chat shows the positive case clearly.
 The Government Digital Service described the experiment as a retrieval-augmented chatbot grounded on published GOV.UK information, built to let users ask questions in natural language rather than hunt through pages.
 Early testing found that nearly 70% of surveyed users found responses useful and just under 65% were satisfied with the experience.
-The UK government later trialled the tool with up to 15,000 business users and described a possible path toward larger-scale testing across a site with hundreds of thousands of pages.
+A March 2026 GDS post later reported 73% usefulness and 64% satisfaction among surveyed app users, while still emphasizing answer checking, scope limits, and the need to improve handling of questions the system cannot answer.

 This is a legitimate service-design problem.
 Search is often weak for lived situations.
 A person does not necessarily know the official term for their problem.
 A small business owner may not know which page covers tax, trademark, premises rules, employer duties, or support programs.
 A conversational interface can turn scattered official material into an answer shaped around the user's circumstance.